lightbits/lightbits.github.io/euler/euler.markdown

 The derivative of a rotation matrix
 -----------------------------------

-The derivative of `x^2` is simple, but it might take you longer than you'd like to differentiate more complex expressions, possibly involving matrix multiplications and stuff.
-Luckily we have some pretty neat tools to do that for us&mdash;gone are the days when it was a symbol of hard work and dedication if your paper had pages upon pages of calculus, rigorously deriving each expression by hand (I still see papers like that for some reason).
+The derivative of `x^2` is simple, but it might take you longer than you'd like to differentiate more complex expressions, maybe involving matrices and stuff.
+Luckily we have some neat tools that do that for us&mdash;gone are the days when it was a symbol of hard work and dedication when your paper had pages upon pages of calculus, rigorously deriving each expression by hand.

 Look for libraries with *automatic differentiation*.
 Or, use a *symbolic processor* (found in MATLAB and Octave) to derive analytic expressions and translate them into your code.
 There's also an online [matrix calculus tool](http://www.matrixcalculus.org/).
-But the simplest solution might just be botch it with finite differences:
+But the simplest solution might just be to botch it with *finite differences*:

     dfdx = (f(x+dx) - f(x-dx)) / 2dx